penumbra-zone/tokenomics/README.md

 - `pnpm format` - Format code with Prettier
 - `pnpm format:check` - Check code formatting

+## Deployment

+In order to deploy the application, you'll need to configure backend access to a [pindexer] database, as well as object storage buckets for social cards.
+Consult the `.env.example` file for reference.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.